 Engage With Your Audience

-Ways to incorporate fan interactions into your live stream range from Q&A’s to product demos to real-time rifts on the traditional telethon fundraiser.
+Ways to incorporate fan interactions into your live-stream range from Q&A’s to product demos to real-time rifts on the traditional telethon fundraiser.
 The possibilities are endless.
-Your brand can break down the details of a new feature, or respond to customer questions in a comfortable, open forum, rather than repeating it a 1000 times in private.
+Your brand can break down the details of a new feature, or respond to customer questions in a comfortable, open forum, rather than repeating it 1000 times in private.

 Consider the Impact